-#1 You speak Castellano – not español
+#1 Castellano – not español

 Most people will bear over with you if you say that they speak español… And then they will kindly correct you.

-#2 Vos is you
+#2 Vos means you in Argentina

-One of the most common differences in Argentine Spanish is the use of vos as second person pronoun (e.g. you) instead of tú.
-Honestly, for me it has been the most confusing thing in Argentine Spanish.
+One of the most common differences in Argentine Spanish is the use of vos as a second-person pronoun (e.g. you) instead of the normally used tú.

-Firstly, sometimes the verb for the second person changes when you use vos compared to tú!
-According to omniglot.com the verb conjugations with vos is always regular (whereas, with tú you have many irregular verb conjugations).
+Firstly, sometimes the verb for the second-person changes when you use vos compared to tú!
+According to omniglot.com the verb conjugations with vos are always regular.
+Whereas, with tú you have many irregular verb conjugations.

 Secondly, some pronouns change according to the use of vos and some don’t!
 For example, instead of saying contigo when referring to “with you”, Argentines use con vos.

 However, they do say tuyo (e.g. yours) as all other Hispanic none-vos-speakers do.
 Maybe because it would sound too weird to say “vosyo“…?
+Just joking!

-#3 Che is like… well, a lot of things
+#3 Che has a lot of meanings in Argentina

-#4 The prefix re- means very
+#4 The prefix re means very in Argentina

 #5 Coger is to f***

-If you like me learned Spanish in Spain, then you are properly used to the fact that the word coger can be used for almost anything to do with “taking” or “catching”: to catch the bus (coger el bús), pick up the keys (recoger las llaves), etc.
+If you like me learned Spanish in Spain, then you are properly used to the fact that the word coger can be used for almost anything to do with “taking” or “catching”.
+Either to catch the bus (coger el bús) or pick up the keys (recoger las llaves).

-It is actually harder than one think to change the habit of each words you use in a foreign language.
-Little by little, and with a good amount of bullying from my friends, I have so far succeed in eliminating coger from my vocabulary.
+It is actually harder than one thinks to change the habit of each word you use in a foreign language.
+Little by little, and with a good amount of bullying from my friends, I have so far succeeded in eliminating coger from my everyday vocabulary.

-#6 Tirar onda is to flirt
+#6 Tirar onda is to flirt in Spanish in Argentina

 BONUS: to express good and bad things the Argentines as well use the word onda.
 Buena onda and mala onda, respectively for good and bad thing.
 Thus, this doesn’t necessarily have anything to do with flirting.

-#7 El subte is the subway
+#7 El subte means the subway in Argentina

-The colectivos in Buenos Aires runs pretty often, however, forget about figuring out their schedule.
+The colectivos in Buenos Aires run pretty often, however, they forget about figuring out their schedule.
 They seem to arrive more or less when they feel like it, and it is common to see two of the same bus running one after the other.
 On the other side, maybe it is for the best that they don’t have any official schedule because that way they are never late and always on time…Right?

-Finally you might as well hear the word bondi used among Argentines, bondi is the slang for colectivo.
-In my head it still doesn’t make any sense… But whatever, not everything has to, does it?
+Finally, you might as well hear the word bondi used among Argentines.
+Bondi is the slang for colectivo.
+In my head, it still doesn’t make any sense… But whatever, not everything has to, does it?

-#9 Anteojos is glasses
+#9 Anteojos means glasses in Argentina

-In Spain, they are called gafas which in Cuba means sun glasses, and instead they use espesjuelos.
+In Spain, they are called gafas which in Cuba means sunglasses.
+Instead, in Cuba they use espesjuelos.
 And then I thought that I was settled to be understood… Well, no!

-For example, bell pepper is in Argentina called “morron” whereas other places call it “pimiento”.
+For example, bell pepper is called “morron” in Argentina whereas other places call it “pimiento”.
 A bit nerdy, I admit it.
 But isn’t it strange that the same vegetables are called differently?